-Fast forward more than four decades.
+Fast-forward more than four decades.
 Like us, you may feel you’re in the middle of a huge “shift” as well.

-Definitions of womanhood and manhood are breaking down, along with all the expectations and baggage that come with them.
-And for that, we’re thrilled.
-But we often feel like the country hasn’t really caught up—or worse, is again entering a period of woeful feminist backlash—and the realities of our lives aren’t well reflected in the media or the policy arena.
+The most rigid definitions of womanhood and manhood are breaking down, along with all the expectations and baggage that come with them.
+For that, we’re thrilled.
+But we often feel the country hasn’t really caught up—or worse, that we’re in a period of dangerous feminist backlash—and the realities of our lives aren’t well reflected in the media or the policy arena.